 What is the avocado levy?

-These levies are collected by the Australian Government and then entrusted to Hort Innovation.
-It is then Hort Innovation’s responsibility to work with industry to invest the levies – together with Australian Government funds in the case of R&D – into strategic R&D and marketing initiatives.
+This levy is collected by the Australian Government and then entrusted to Hort Innovation.
+It is then Hort Innovation’s responsibility to work with industry to invest the levies – together with Australian Government funds in the case of R&D – into strategic R&D initiatives.

 You can find full details on the levy rates, plus information on how to lodge a return and make a payment with the Department of Agriculture and Water Resources, on the government website here.